jeanparpaillon/ecto3_mnesia/README.md

 - Ecto 3.6 has introduced the possibility to send `placeholders` when using `Repo.insert_all` (see https://github.com/elixir-ecto/ecto_sql/pull/290).
   `placeholders` are not supported yet.
+- This adapter is based mostly on erlang QLC, the bring quite a lot of overhead to queries and have performance issues.

 ## Tests
 You can run the tests as any mix package running